oBusk/walkable-buffer/README.md

 const wb = new WalkableBuffer({
     buffer,
-    initialCursor: false,
-});
+    initialCursor: 8, // First `get` operation will start at byteOffset 8 });
 ```

 #### Manipulate Cursor

-The following "walking" operations will advance the cursor to the first byte after the data read:
+The following "walking" operations will advance the cursor to the first byte after data is read:

 -   `get()`
 -   `getBigInt()`
 -   `getString()`
 -   `getSizedString()`

-The following operations will read the data _without_ manipulating the cursor:
+The following operations will read data _without_ manipulating the cursor:

 -   `peek()`
 -   `peekBigInt()`